Here’s a little-discussed phenomenon: The Automatic No. It sabotages Adult ADHD relationships of all kinds.

 Once he was diagnosed with ADHD (in 1999), I started understanding how Dr. Goat developed this habit.
 When I interviewed him, a few years ago, for an * article on his best tips for slowing his own ADHD roller coaster, I asked him about the Automatic No.

 At any rate, here is his response to my question:

-Looking back, I suspect I reflexively rejected adding one more thing to the pile I was supposed to think about or remember—possibly resulting in another failure.
-Most of you know what I mean by this: You grow so accustomed to falling flat when attempting new things that you avoid trying them.
+Looking back, I suspect I reflexively rejected adding one more thing to the pile I was supposed to think about or remember—risking yet another failure.
+Most other adults with late-diagnosis ADHD know what I mean.
+You grow so accustomed to falling flat when attempting new things that you avoid trying them.
 I found it easier to say no and go watch Star Trek instead!

-The Automatic Yes: The Other Side of the Coin
+The Automatic Yes: Other Side of the Coin

-A friend of mine diagnosed with ADHD in her 30s has long wrestled with the opposite problem: The Automatic Yes.
+A friend of mine diagnosed with ADHD in her 30s reports long wrestling with the opposite problem: The Automatic Yes.